-The RN to BSN Nursing Program was established in 1991 and has experienced continuous growth.
+The Department of Nursing offers both an RN/BSN and MSN degree.
+The programs are taught by a highly qualified faculty and offered in a hybrid format, a combination of traditional and online classes.
 The faculty is dedicated to excellence in nursing, nursing education and the improvement of health care through individual, family and community care.

 The RN-BSN and MSN programs are accredited by: